cjmj96/data-cleaning-and-transformation/documentation/README.md

 The dataset present some problems:

 1. Inappropiate data types: Present in every table.
+2. Outliers: Present in the listing and calendar table.
+3. Mistyped names: Present in the listing table.
-2. Blank values: Present in every table.
+4. Blank values: Present in every table.
-3. Missing values: Present in the listing and calendar table.
+5. Missing values: Present in the listing and calendar table.
 Their presence varies from low, high or absolute degree in some variables.

 <a id='data-preparation'></a>
 ## **Data preparation**